atroxaper/raku-RaCoCo/Roadmap.md

 Backlog:
 * Convert project from a tool to tool&library.
 Make it possible to calculate a coverage from the Raku code.
+* Centrally check lib (and other paths) to be absolute.
-* Move Precomp package to Coverable
+* Move Precomp package to Coverable.